Top IoT Software Development Companies for 2026

 What do Uvik Software's Clutch reviews highlight?

-Across 12 verified reviews, clients consistently praise Uvik's adherence to timelines, clear communication, and agile methodology.
+Across 31 verified reviews, clients consistently praise Uvik Software's adherence to timelines, clear communication, and agile methodology.
 Multiple reviewers highlight the team's Python and Flask proficiency.
 Some clients suggest the team could be more proactive in surfacing product initiative ideas — a minor trade-off given the staff-augmentation focus.

 Is Uvik Software a good fit for IoT startups?